jedjoud10/cflake-engine/README.md

 # cFlake Engine

-cFlake Engine, in it's current state, is a free and open-source Rust game engine that I have created with the help of certain friends and mates.
+cFlake Engine is a free and open-source Rust game engine that I have been working on for the past 2 years as a personal project.
-Currently, cFlake engine is under heavy development (***very*** WIP), but pull requests are heavily appreciated (pls help me I am becoming insane)
+Currently, cFlake engine is under heavy development (***very*** WIP) and is still in it's early stages, but pull requests are heavily appreciated (pls help me I am becoming insane)

 # Main features of cFlake:
 * 6 World Event Variants, Systems, and Resources all accessible within the **World** struct